Christian Walker Preview, Player Props: Diamondbacks vs. Padres

 Christian Walker vs. Padres Preview, Player Prop Bets - August 19

-On Saturday, Christian Walker (.429 on-base percentage in past 10 games, 83 points above season-long percentage) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Matt Waldron.
-First pitch is at 3:10 PM ET.
+On Saturday, Christian Walker (.419 on-base percentage in past 10 games, 73 points above season-long percentage) and the Arizona Diamondbacks face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 8:40 PM ET.

 Christian Walker Game Info & Props vs. the Padres